QubesOS/qubes-doc/user/advanced-topics/standalones-and-hvms.md

 standalones to be HVMs and for HVMs to be standalones.
 Hence, this page covers both topics.

+## Understanding Virtualization Modes

+PVH has both better performance and better security than either PV or HVM:

+PVH has less attack surface than PV, as it relies on Second Level Address Translation (SLAT) hardware.
+Guests modify their own page tables natively, without hypervisor involvement.
+Xen does not need to perform complex checks to ensure that a guest cannot obtain write access to its own page tables, as is necessary for PV.
+Flaws in these checks have been a source of no fewer than four guest ⇒ host escapes: XSA-148, XSA-182, XSA-212, and XSA-213.

+PVH also has less attack surface than HVM, as it does not require QEMU to provide device emulation services.
+While QEMU is confined in a stubdomain, and again in a seccomp based sandbox, the stubdomain has significant attack surface against the hypervisor.
+Not only does it have the full attack surface of a PV domain, it also has access to additional hypercalls that allow it to control the guest it is providing emulation services for.
+XSA-109 was a vulnerability in one of these hypercalls.

+PVH has better performance than HVM, as the stubdomain iin HVM consumes resources (both memory and a small amount of CPU).
+There is little difference in the I/O path at runtime, as both PVH and HVM guests usually use paravirtualized I/O protocols.

+Surprisingly, PVH often has better performance than PV.
+This is because PVH does not require hypercalls for page table updates, which are expensive.
+SLAT does raise the cost of TLB misses, but this is somewhat mitigated by a second-level TLB in recent hardware.

 ## Creating a standalone

 You can create a standalone in the Qube Manager by selecting the "Type" of